WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 )
 ```

-#### Going public
+#### Going Public

-To be discoverable to everyone, account can decide to add it's public invite key from Keyserver.
-Calling [`ChatClient.goPublic`](#chatclientgopublic) means start listening on incoming invites.
+If you want your account to be discoverable to everyone, you can add its public invite key to the Keyserver.
+Calling the [ChatClient.goPublic](#chatclientgopublic) method means that your account will start listening for incoming invitations.

 ##### `ChatClient.goPublic`

 ```kotlin
 val params = Chat.Params.GoPublic(account = Chat.Type.AccountId(/*[CAIP-10](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-10.md) compatible accountId*/))